Christmas in Nazi Germany: Christmas in the Nazi regime

 Nazi ideologists claimed that the Christian elements of the holiday had been superimposed upon ancient Germanic traditions.
-They argued that Christmas Eve originally had nothing to do with the birth of Jesus Christ but instead celebrated the winter solstice and the "rebirth of the sun", and that the swastika was an ancient symbol of the big dipper in its 4 positions in the spring equinox, summer solstice, September equinox and the winter solstice.
-And that Santa Claus was a Christian reinvention of the Germanic God Wotan, more commonly known in his name in Norse mythology as Odin.
+They argued that Christmas Eve originally had nothing to do with the birth of Jesus Christ but instead celebrated the winter solstice and the "rebirth of the sun", and that the swastika was an ancient symbol of the Big Dipper in its 4 positions in the spring equinox, summer solstice, September equinox and the winter solstice.
+Further, they perceived that Santa Claus was a Christian reinvention of the Germanic God Wotan, more commonly known in his name in Norse mythology as Odin.
 Accordingly, holiday posters were made to depict Odin as the "Christmas or Solstice man", riding a white charger, sporting a thick grey beard and wearing a slouch hat, carrying a sack full of gifts.
 The traditional crèche was replaced by a garden containing wooden toy deer and rabbits; Mary and Jesus were depicted as a blonde mother and child.

 The Christmas tree was also changed.
 The traditional names of the tree, Christbaum or Weihnachtsbaum, was renamed in the press as a fir tree, light tree or Jul tree.
 The star on the top of the tree was sometimes replaced with a swastika, a Germanic sun wheel or a sig rune, and swastika-shaped tree lights.
 During the height of the movement, an attempt was made to remove the association of the coming of Jesus and replace it with the coming of Hitler, referred to as the "Saviour Führer".

 Christmas carols were also changed.
 The words to "Silent Night" were changed so it made no reference to God, Christ, or religion.
 Words were also changed to the hymn "Unto Us a Time Has Come" so as to remove references to Jesus.
 The modified version of the hymn was in use for several more years in post-war Germany.
 The most popular carol promoted by the Nazis was Hans Baumann's "Exalted Night of the Clear Stars" [Hohe Nacht der klaren Sterne], which replaced traditional Christian themes with Nazi racial ideologies.
 The carol was popular after the collapse of Nazi Germany, was regularly performed into the 1950s, and is still sometimes performed in the modern day.

 Shop catalogues containing children's toys made available during the holiday season featured chocolate SS soldiers, toy tanks, fighter planes and machine guns.
 As a sign of appreciation, Heinrich Himmler frequently gave SS members a Julleuchter ("Yule lantern"), a kind of ornate Germanic candlestick, some of which were made at Dachau concentration camp.
 Housewives were prompted to bake biscuits in the shape of birds, wheels and swastikas for their children.

 By 1944 the movement to remove Christian influences from Christmas lessened as the government concentrated more on the war effort.
 In 1944 civil celebrations of Christmas marked the festival as a day of remembrance for Germany's war dead.